 “(b) The duration of the plan shall be 365 days from the effective date, unless a shorter duration is requested by employer or the plan is terminated or revoked in accordance with this section.

-“(c) An employer may terminate a shared work plan at any time upon written notice to the Director, a collective bargaining representative, and the employees in the affected unit.
-After receipt of such notice from the employer, the Director shall issue to the employer, collective bargaining representative, and participating employees, an Acknowledgment of Voluntary Termination, which shall state the date the shared work plan terminated.
+“(c) An employer may terminate a shared work plan at any time upon written notice to the Director, participating employees, and a collective bargaining representative for the participating employees.
+After receipt of such notice from the employer, the Director shall issue, to the employer, the appropriate collective bargaining representative, and participating employees, an Acknowledgment of Voluntary Termination, which shall state the date the shared work plan terminated.

 “(d) The Director may revoke a shared work plan at any time for good cause, including: